 If as a User are using the site for commercial purposes and you upload Company Description Information about your company, for example business name, logo, images or other generally available media to the OpenSolar Site, we may display this to other Users on the OpenSolar Site and in other marketing materials, in relation to the provision of the OpenSolar Services and the OpenSolar Site.
+To the extent required by applicable law we will obtain your consent to share this information.
 When you upload Company Description Information to the OpenSolar Site, that data or information may be visible to other Users and to members of the public.

 8. Content and Information

 If you as a User upload or create content (including any contact details, engineering designs, processes, techniques, customer proposals, including where these are created or displayed on the OpenSolar Site) or any data, information, documentation, energy data, pricing data, material, designs, drawings, reports, notes, calculations, specifications, photographs, audio-visual materials, recordings, manuals, tools and anything else in a material form (which, for the avoidance of doubt includes information stored in an electronic form) on the OpenSolar Site (User Content) you grant us a worldwide, perpetual, irrevocable, royalty-free, sublicensable (through multiple tiers) right to exercise any and all copyright, trademark, publicity, and database rights (but no other rights) you have in the User Content, in any media known now or in the future, for the purpose of providing the OpenSolar Services and the OpenSolar Site.